bwolmarans/nginx-api-gateway-for-k8s/task_04/Readme.txt

 curl -k https://jobs.local/add-job -X POST --data '[99, false]' -H "content-type: application/json"

-We just abused the business log of this API, by adding a number and a boolean, but our API should only be accepting text strings at the /add-job API endpoint, according to this line in the API spec file which you can find at https://raw.githubusercontent.com/bwolmarans/nginx-api-gateway-for-k8s/main/task_04/jobs-openapi-spec.yaml
+We just abused the business logic of this API, by adding a number and a boolean, but our API should only be accepting text strings at the /add-job API endpoint, according to this line in the API spec file which you can find at https://raw.githubusercontent.com/bwolmarans/nginx-api-gateway-for-k8s/main/task_04/jobs-openapi-spec.yaml

   /add-job:
     post: